Freezing rain and ice chills commutes in central US while blast of warm air thaws the east | KRDO

 After shivering through a frigid weekend, some cities will see daily high temperatures soar by nearly 30 degrees in the coming days.

 Thursday’s highs are set to hit the upper 60s and 70s in the Southeast and the 50s as far north as New York.
-More than 100 records for warmest daily lows could be broken in parts of the Southeast, where overnight lows will soar into the 60s.
+More than 140 records for warmest daily lows could be broken by Friday in parts of the Southeast, where overnight lows will soar into the 60s.

 “Temperatures thaw out this week & will stay well above normal through the end of January,” the weather service office in the Twin Cities posted on X, later adding a future of near-record highs “certainly looks possible, stay tuned!”